enoklearn/engineering/modules/human-experience.md

 <details open>
    <summary><b>Introduction to Design Thinking</b></summary><br/>

-   Build an understanding of each phase of the design thinking methodology, enough to help and support software teams in their problem solving processes.
+   Build an understanding of each phase of the design thinking methodology, enough to help and support software teams in their problem-solving processes.

    #### Learning Outcomes
    * (Empathy) Identify who your users are more clearly, and recognize their pain points
-   * (Define) Define a testable hypothesis statement that addresses the users pain points
+   * (Define) Define a testable hypothesis statement that addresses the users' pain points
    * (Ideate) Participate in brainstorming exercises amongst yourself or in a team that helps generate many solutions to a user's problem
    * (Prototype) Assemble testable prototypes from brainstormed ideas
-   * (Measure) Evaluate the success of a prototypes by testing it with users
+   * (Measure) Evaluate the success of a prototype by testing it with users

    #### Resources
    * [Design Thinking - Ideo.com `Resource`](https://designthinking.ideo.com/)